 According to Keay, taking an integrated approach, with a strategically aligned software partner, is critical to successfully building a retail analytics foundation.

 "We were looking for a strategic business analytics partner that could provide us with an integrated suite of tools to manage and analyze data from multiple sources, such as our merchandising, point of sales and logistics systems," explains Keay.
 "We have to make sure the pricing and promotion optimization engines are linked with our customer insight foundation.
 SAS is the integrator that helps pull this all together.
 So rather than just looking at the science of pricing in isolation, we can make more informed pricing decisions for our customers in the markets we serve.

 "Our goal is to be widely recognized as the best food retailer in Canada," Keay concludes.
 "In order to achieve that, we need strategic partners to support us in that goal.
 SAS is one of those key strategic partners, providing our users with the tools to do their jobs well."

-Sobeys seeks to put its customers first and leverages advanced retail analytics and data integration to gain actionable customer insight and continue to build customer relationships, loyalty, and drive results.
+Put its customers first and use advanced retail analytics and data integration to gain customer insight, continue building customer relationships and loyalty, and drive results.

 Sobeys has a complete view of its business and customer data, allowing the grocer to use analytics to offer the right products, in the right stores, for each individual market it serves, as well as target loyal customers with one-to-one communications.